XR-1: Towards Versatile Vision-Language-Action Models via Learning Unified Vision-Motion Representations: Experiments

 \subsection{Experiment Setup}

-\textbf{Real-World Robotic Setup}.
-We evaluate {\ourmethod} on six heterogeneous robotic embodiments (Figure~\ref{fig:xr1_exp_setup}): Tien Kung 1.0/2.0, Single-/Dual-Arm UR-5e, Dual-Arm Franka, and AgileX Cobot Magic 2.0.
-All robots are equipped with parallel grippers and multiple cameras from complementary viewpoints.
-For each robotic embodiment, we design $20$ tasks and collect expert demonstrations via teleoperation, recording synchronized multi-view RGB streams and proprioceptive states (e.g., joint positions and gripper commands).
-The 20 task examples for Dual-Arm UR-5e and Tien Kung 2.0 are shown in Figure~\ref{fig:xr1_exp_setup}, while full task details are provided in the Appendix~\ref{appendix:tasks}.
+\textbf{Real-World Robotic Setup.} We evaluate {\ourmethod} on six heterogeneous embodiments (Figure~\ref{fig:xr1_exp_setup}): Tien Kung 1.0/2.0, single/dual-arm UR-5e, dual-arm Franka, and AgileX Cobot Magic 2.0.
+Each platform is equipped with parallel grippers and calibrated multi-view cameras.
+For each embodiment, 20 tasks were designed and expert demonstrations were collected via teleoperation, recording synchronized RGB and proprioceptive streams (e.g., joint positions and gripper commands).
+Representative tasks for the Dual-Arm UR-5e and Tien Kung 2.0 are shown in Figure~\ref{fig:xr1_exp_setup}, with full task details provided in Appendix~\ref{appendix:tasks}.

-\textbf{Training and Evaluation Protocol.} We adopt a three-stage training pipeline.
-First, XR-1 is pretrained on large-scale heterogeneous datasets (RoboMIND~\citep{wu2024robomind}, Open-X~\citep{o2024open}, XR-D, Ego4D~\citep{grauman2022ego4d}), enabling the dual-branch VQ-VAE to learn the Unified Vision-Motion Codes (UVMC).
-Second, we pretrain the policy on XR-D to integrate cross-embodiment knowledge.
-Finally, the policy is fine-tuned on data of specified tasks.
-For evaluation, we conduct $20$ rollouts per task, with human evaluators determining success based on goal completion.
-Final performance is reported as the success rate.
+\textbf{Training and Evaluation Protocol.} We employ a three-stage pipeline: (\textit{i}) UVMC Pre-training: learning representations from large-scale heterogeneous datasets, including RoboMIND~\citep{wu2024robomind}, Open-X~\citep{o2024open}, XR-D, and Ego4D~\citep{grauman2022ego4d}; (\textit{ii}) Policy Pre-training: integrating cross-embodiment knowledge on XR-D; and (\textit{iii}) Task Fine-tuning: refining performance on target tasks.
+This staged training progressively transfers vision-motion abstractions to downstream robotic policies.
+For evaluation, we conduct 20 rollouts per task and report success rates based on human evaluation.